MicrosoftDocs/win32/desktop-src/WMP/downloaditem-getiteminfo.md

 ---
 title: DownloadItem.getItemInfo method
 description: Note This section describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The getItemInfo method retrieves the value of an attribute for the download item. ms.assetid: 'da885611-b4a0-4264-8b32-13cc6f87d6e9'
+The getItemInfo method retrieves the value of an attribute for the download item. ms.assetid: da885611-b4a0-4264-8b32-13cc6f87d6e9
+keywords:
-keywords: ["getItemInfo method Windows Media Player", "getItemInfo method Windows Media Player , DownloadItem class", "DownloadItem class Windows Media Player , getItemInfo method"]
+- getItemInfo method Windows Media Player
+- getItemInfo method Windows Media Player , DownloadItem class
+- DownloadItem class Windows Media Player , getItemInfo method
 topic_type:
 - apiref
 api_name: